what is estate tax what is estate tax

 Effective planning can significantly reduce estate tax liability.
 Various strategies help manage and minimize the financial burden on estates.

 1. Lifetime Gifts: Distributing assets as gifts during the individual’s lifetime can reduce the taxable estate.
 The IRS allows an annual gift exclusion amount, which, as of 2023, is $17,000 per recipient.
-This reduces the overall value of the estate that might be subject to taxes upon death.
+This reduces the overall value of the estate, which might be subject to taxes upon death.

 2. Irrevocable Trusts: Irrevocable trusts remove assets from the grantor’s taxable estate.
 Once assets are transferred into this trust, they aren’t considered part of the estate for tax purposes.
 This provides not only tax benefits but also asset protection.